-20.3 Transferring Files To The PLC's Web Server
+18.3 Transferring Files To The PLC's Web Server

-If you are only using the extended file space for the purpose of storing additional web pages on the builtin web server, then you can use the FTP client software such as FileZilla client to transfer the program to the PLC as described in Section 2.10.
+If you are only using the extended file space for the purpose of storing additional web pages on the builtin web server, then you can use the FTP client software such as FileZilla client to transfer the program to the PLC.
+Section 2.9 of this Manual describes in details how to configure the FileZilla client to communicate with the PLC.